Waco-area news briefs: Thursday trash collection moved up a day

 Waco trash collection change

-City of Waco offices will be closed on Thursday and Friday for the Thanksgiving holiday.
+City of Waco offices will be closed Thursday and Friday for the Thanksgiving holiday.

 Thursday’s trash collection will be picked up a day early.
 Friday’s trash collection will run as scheduled.
 The Cobbs recycling center and city landfill will be closed Thursday and Friday.
-The landfill will accept franchise haulers until 4:30 p.m. on Friday.
-Normal operations resume at the landfill and Cobbs center on Saturday.
+The landfill will accept franchise haulers until 4:30 p.m.
+Friday.
+Normal operations resume Saturday at the landfill and Cobbs.

 Waco Transit will not run routes on Thanksgiving Day.